 Question Answer Marks 1(g) To what extent are ethical issues the most important factor when planning sociological research?
-15 planning sociological research?
-Possible answers: Arguments for: in qualitative research ethical issues are more prominent as there is more face-to-face contact and probing of participants, so in this type of interpretivist research ethics are far more important in planning than with a purely quantitative positivist approach; it is often crucial to anticipate ethical issues to ensure funding from outside bodies who may not wish to support an unethical study; it is wrong to harm participants either psychologically or physically and this moral consideration must override all other considerations when planning research; information must be kept private and confidential - this ethical issue is core to the research process, as without it not only would researchers be acting unethically but participants are less likely to take part or give valid answers; deceiving people in the name of research is never justifiable on moral grounds and may result in danger for the researcher should the deception be uncovered, it is thus crucial to find a way to avoid this at the planning stage; getting informed consent is a crucial right - people are more likely to join a research project if they are clear about why it is important, how data will be used etc.; ethical guidelines are particularly important when dealing with vulnerable adults or young children as they may be more susceptible to researcher effect and they may have special legal rights; any other reasonable response.
-Arguments against: funding is a more important factor than ethical issues as without funding the research project may not be able to take place at all; practical issues such as time, access to participants, researcher training etc. are all more important than ethical issues as they are more fundamental to the viability of the research project; sampling decisions are just as or more important than ethical issues as without appropriate sampling techniques and proper access to samples any results would be untenable because of a lack of representativeness and thus generalisability; the choice of method is just as or more fundamental than ethical issues as this will largely determine the quality of the data gathered and a considered choice of methodology will avoid or minimise ethical issues anyway; getting informed consent is not always possible or desirable - not always possible if a researcher is observing a large number of people and not always desirable as some important research may have to be done covertly in order to maximise validity; deception may need to be employed in order to get people to act more naturally e.g. in researching pupil behaviour a researcher may take on the role of a teacher's assistant in order to minimise the Hawthorne Effect;
+15 Possible answers: Arguments for: in qualitative research ethical issues are more prominent as there is more face-to-face contact and probing of participants, so in this type of interpretivist research ethics are far more important in planning than with a purely quantitative positivist approach; it is often crucial to anticipate ethical issues to ensure funding from outside bodies who may not wish to support an unethical study; it is wrong to harm participants either psychologically or physically and this moral consideration must override all other considerations when planning research; information must be kept private and confidential - this ethical issue is core to the research process, as without it not only would researchers be acting unethically but participants are less likely to take part or give valid answers; deceiving people in the name of research is never justifiable on moral grounds and may result in danger for the researcher should the deception be uncovered, it is thus crucial to find a way to avoid this at the planning stage; getting informed consent is a crucial right - people are more likely to join a research project if they are clear about why it is important, how data will be used etc.; ethical guidelines are particularly important when dealing with vulnerable adults or young children as they may be more susceptible to researcher effect and they may have special legal rights; any other reasonable response.
+Arguments against: funding is a more important factor than ethical issues as without funding the research project may not be able to take place at all; practical issues such as time, access to participants, researcher training etc. are all more important than ethical issues as this will argely determine the quality of the data gathered and a considered choice of methodology will avoid or minimise ethical issues and thus generalisability; the choice of methodology will avoid